-4. World trade network
+3. World trade network

-The world merchandise trade network by region and product from which Appendix tables A2/A3 and A9/A10 are derived is based on export data.
+The world merchandise trade network by region and product from which Appendix tables A2 and A8 are derived is based on export data.
 The network is constructed in the following way:

-First, total merchandise exports from each of the seven regions are aggregated from country figures published by the International Monetary Fund in International Financial Statistics, other international organizations, and national statistical authorities.
-They are supplemented by Secretariat estimates (see Appendix table A5).
+First, total merchandise exports from each of the seven regions are aggregated from individual country figures published in Appendix table A4.

 Next, the total merchandise exports of each region are distributed by destination and then by product.
-The regional and commodity breakdown is based on OECD, Monthly Statistics of Foreign Trade; UNSD, Comtrade database, International Trade Statistics Yearbook, and Monthly Bulletin of Statistics; national statistics and Secretariat estimates.
+The regional and commodity breakdown is based on UNSD, Comtrade database, OECD, Monthly Statistics of International Trade, EUROSTAT, national statistics and Secretariat estimates.